+So when looking to remove negative listings from your credit file, court judgments are not always as scary as they sound.
 Clean Credit specialises in credit repair.
-Our specialist team of credit experts are highly experienced and know the relevant laws and legislation about credit reporting in Australia.
+Our team of credit experts are highly experienced and know the relevant laws and legislation about credit reporting in Australia.
 We have also built strong professional relationships with many credit providers, meaning we can offer an efficient and highly successful service.

-Clean Credit has helped many people remove negative credit items such as defaults and judgements from their credit files, allowing them to restore their credit rating and secure credit once again.
+Clean Credit has helped many people remove negative credit items such as defaults and judgments from their credit files, allowing them to restore their credit rating and secure credit once again.